mcmasty/mcmasty.github.io/_pages/covid-splash.md

 The states are sorted in decreasing order of peak cover.

-**State Trends** 14-day slope, 7-day slope
+**State and U.S. Territory Trends** 14-day slope, 7-day slope

-A measure of how a state is trending over the last 14 days and last 7 days, presented as two color coded arrows, one for each period.
-The 14 day period is the first arrow and the second arrow represents the 7 day period.
-The list is in order of decreasing severity (according to me); to me the ideal state is 0 new cases in last 14 days, which would show up in arrows as flat, flat, and thus is last on the list.
+A measure of how a state is trending over the last 14 days and last 7 days, presented as color coded icons, one for each period.
+The 14 day period is the first icon and the second icon represents the 7 day period.
+A red up arrow <i class="fas fa-arrow-up" aria-hidden="true" style="color: red;"> </i>
+means the trendline is up (positive slope), a green down arrow <i class="fas fa-arrow-down" aria-hidden="true" style="color: green;"></i>
+means the trendline is down (negative slope), a yellow horizontal arrow <i class="fas fa-arrows-alt-h" aria-hidden="true" style="color: #ffbf00;"></i>
+means the trendline is flat,
+a green chevron <i class="fa fa-chevron-left" aria-hidden="true" style="color: green;"></i>
+means the average daily new cases is below a threshold of 5 new cases per day; so 70 new cases in the last 14 days or 35 new cases in the last 7 days.

 I think this assessment is lower order than peak coverage percentage.
 That is, peak cover percent is a better summary of